 The men were given a prescription form of Sulbutiamine ‘Enerion’ for 30-days.
 16 of the men showed significant improvement based on the international index of erectile function (IIEF).

-3 of 6 men with arterial disorders in penis showed that Sulbutiamine corrected the problem.
+3 of 6 men with arterial disorders in their penis showed that Sulbutiamine corrected the problem.
 The study concluded that erectile dysfunction can be effectively treated with Sulbutiamine.[x]

 Recommended Sulbutiamine dosage is 400 mg to 1,000 mg per day.
 Higher doses should be split with one dose in the morning, and the other early afternoon.

 If you’re just starting out with Sulbutiamine, we suggest starting with a low dose and see how your body reacts.